ULIP Vs Pension Plans

 With pension plans, any payment towards its purchase is exempt under section 90CCC of the Income Tax Act up to ₹1.5 lakhs.
 Pension plans also attract a tax implication at withdrawal, where only one-third of the amount is exempted under section 10(10A) of the Income Tax Act.

 There is no guaranteed return for a ULIP cover.
-The returns for the policy depend on the fund invested.
+The policy’s returns depend on the funds invested.
 The risk and returns of a ULIP body are correlated.

 Pension plans provide a minimum guaranteed return awarded at the time of retirement.

-Apart from these changes, several other costs are involved in ULIPs.
-ULIPs deduct up to 1.35% of the premium paid towards fund management charges.
-These charges are on the higher side compared to pension policies, which only levy 0.25% of the premium paid towards its fund maintenance charge.
+Apart from these changes, ULIPs also involve several other costs.
+ULIPs deduct up to 1.35% of the premium for fund management charges.
+These charges are higher than pension policies, which only levy 0.25% of the premium paid towards its fund maintenance charge.

 When deciding which plan to choose, ULIPs can be a nifty way to achieve the objective of wealth creation and protection for life.